It’s been a long time coming; Soylent has finally arrived in the UK…. ish.

 |kcal per meal||£ per meal||£ per 500kcal||Minimum purchase|

 |Soylent Original||400Kcal||£3.33||£4.16||£39.99 (12)|

 Things look ok on a per meal basis.
 Soylent is a touch more expensive but like I say above; for the odd meal here and there it’s not too bad.
 Things get a little starker though when we normalise the pricing to 500kcal, with Soylent a full £1.58 more expensive than Saturo (and that goes up to a £1.75 difference withwa subscription).
 That’s a lot and if you’re drinking these as a big part of your diet.

 Then there’s the minimum purchase.
 Where Soylent’s smallest pack is 12 bottles its rivals each have 6 bottle packs; and if you want to try the full range?
 That’s going to cost you.

 |Soylent||3||12||£39.99||£119.97 / 36 bottles|

 |Plenny Shake||1||6||£17.76||£17.76 (6 bottles)|

-Still; as I keep saying about RTD’s in general the higher price per meal (?3.33 in Soylent’s case) is likely cheaper and much more nutritionally balanced than a lot of the food their target customer opts for; so perhaps it’s just my knowledge of Complete Foods in general that makes this a bit of a let down?
+Still; as I keep saying about RTD’s in general the higher price per meal (£3.33 in Soylent’s case) is still probably cheaper and more nutritionally balanced than a lot of the food their target customer opts for; so perhaps it’s just my knowledge of Complete Foods in general that makes this a bit of a let down?